MarcanBat2a/jellysmack_rick/README.md

 ## Commits
 I made a mistake on the commits and realized it later.
 So you will find my local commits here :
 [Commits](images/git.png "commit")

+## Difficulties
+1. I had difficulties for the tests, I will explain to you during the interview (I will try if I can to implement it in the meantime).
+2. In a rush, I misused git.
+3. The environment took a long time because I had some "bugs" at the beginning.
+(I started with a ubuntu 18.04 with nothing installed)